Stanley Coren: Background

 Coren was born in Philadelphia, Pennsylvania in 1942 to a secular Jewish family and attended undergraduate classes at the University of Pennsylvania before earning his doctorate at Stanford University.
 He went on to teach in The Graduate Faculty of The New School for Social Research in New York, New York before moving to the University of British Columbia in 1973, where he was a psychology professor and the Director of the Human Neuropsychology and Perception Laboratory until 2007.
 He teaches and researches as a professor emeritus and serves as an adjunct professor in the graduate program at Bergin University of Canine Studies.

 Outside of the classroom, Coren is an aficionado of dogs, and has made a career of research into dog behaviour that has led him to national television and into international media.
 He is an instructor with the Vancouver Dog Obedience Training Club, and has participated in obedience trials and competitions across Canada.

 Research

-In his career, Coren has produced research papers and published items in a wide range of psychological areas including sensory processes (vision and hearing), neuropsychology (handedness, sleep, birth stress effects and behavior genetics) and cognition (information processing and intelligence).
-He has published more than 400 papers and articles in journals like Science, Nature, The New England Journal of Medicine and many more.
-His research has been recognized with numerous awards over the years, including being named as a Fellow of the Royal Society of Canada.
-One of his publications, Sensation and Perception, (co-authored with Lawrence M. Ward and James T. Enns) has been listed as required reading for university coursework and went through six editions before his retirement in 2007.
+In his career, Coren has produced research papers and published items in a range of psychological areas including sensory processes (vision and hearing), neuropsychology (handedness, sleep, birth stress effects and behavior genetics) and cognition (information processing and intelligence).
+He has published papers and articles in Science, Nature, and The New England Journal of Medicine.
+He was named as a Fellow of the Royal Society of Canada.
+One of his publications, Sensation and Perception, (co-authored with Lawrence M. Ward and James T. Enns) has been listed as required reading for coursework at universities and went through six editions before his retirement in 2007.

 Coren's research in psychology can be divided into four distinct areas.